 Intensive Safe Sanctuary Training for Workers with Children and Youths:

 This on-line workshop for workers with children and youths in congregations that already have a Safe Sanctuary policy.
 This would include Sunday School teachers, youth group leaders, nursery volunteers, Christian education staff, van drivers, children and youth choir directors… in short, anyone who works with children and youths in any capacity!

-Resources for Vulnerable Adults and Seniors:
+Resources available from the Virginia Department of Social Services for Vulnerable Adults and Seniors: